 Chris is a freelance broadcaster and journalist and occasionally pops up on radio stations around Scotland.
 Chris started his broadcasting career with Stirling based Central FM when he was just fifteen years old.
 He has also worked with radio stations including BBC Radio Scotland, Smooth Radio, Radio Forth, Talk107, Westsound and Eklipse Sports Radio.

 As a sports broadcaster, Chris has reported from the Commonwealth Games and Ryder Cup, hosted “Saturday Super Scoreboard” for Westsound Radio and commented on football matches for Dunfermline Athletic.

 Chris has had a long association with the Stirling Observer newspaper, where he was an entertainments columnist for a decade.
 From 2012-2017, Chris wrote a popular column about life in Stirling called “Son of the Rock”.
-In 2018 that column moved online, to this website.

 You can contact Chris via email at email@example.com